thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

   When a configuration file is already present on the device, this plugin never changes file ownership, ignoring these parameters.
 * Optional `childid`.
 For details see section "Configuration files for child devices" below.
+* Optional `desired`.
+For details see section "Configuration files for child devices" below.
 * Optional `protocol`.
 Valid values are "http" or "filesystem".
 For details see section "Configuration files for child devices" below.

 ```shell